On the extension of a class of Hermite multivariate interpolation problems: The main result

 We will apply induction on the degree of the scheme $\Nset.$

 {\bf Step 1.} It is easily seen that if $n = 1,$ then there is no $(\le)$-scheme satisfying the condition \eqref{hav}.

-In the case $n = 2,$ there is only one $(\le)$- scheme $\Nset=\{1, 1, 1, 1, 1, 1; 2\}$ satisfying the conditions \eqref{hav} and \eqref{n1}.
-According to the condition (ii) of Theorem, the six simple nodes of the set $\Xset$ do not belong to a conic.
-Since $\Nset$ is exact scheme, by Proposition \ref{correctii} (iii), we get that $\Xset$ is $2$-correct.
+In the case $n = 2,$ there is only one $(\le)$-scheme $\Nset=\{1, 1, 1, 1, 1, 1; 2\}$ satisfying the conditions \eqref{hav} and \eqref{n1}.
+According to the condition (ii) of Theorem, the six simple points of the set $\Xset$ do not belong to a conic.
+Since $\Nset$ is exact scheme, we obtain from Proposition \ref{correct H}(ii), that $\Xset$ is $2$-correct.

 Now, assuming the statement holds for all degrees $\le n-1,$ we will prove it for $n,$ where $n\ge 3.$